 When you have bad credit, cash is your friend.
 If you have more, you can use it for a down payment.
 This is because your score might only qualify for a certain mortgage amount.
 You can cover the difference with cash and afford the house you want.

-How to Buy a House: Everything you need to know about buying a house.
+Buy House in Texas: Everything you need to know about buying a house in Texas.

 What is the Minimum Credit Score to Buy a House?